MicrosoftDocs/biztalk-docs/his/core/3270-emulation-programmer-s-reference2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# 3270 Emulation Programmer&#39;s Reference
+# 3270 Emulation Programmer's Reference

+## Overview
 This section contains reference material for the 3270 Emulator.

- For general information about programming for the 3270 Emulator, see the [3270 Emulation Programmer's Guide](../HIS2010/3270-emulation-programmer-s-guide2.md) section of the SDK.
+ For general information about programming for the 3270 Emulator, see the [3270 Emulation Programmer's Guide](3270-emulation-programmer-s-guide.md) section of the SDK.

-## In This Section
+## Next steps
  [DL-BASE/DMOD Entry Points](../core/dl-base-dmod-entry-points1.md)

  [FMI Message Formats](../core/fmi-message-formats2.md)